-The updated agency plan shall consider resources required and prioritize metering implementation efforts for “appropriate” federal buildings over the next five years.
+The updated agency metering implementation plan shall consider resources required and prioritize metering implementation efforts for “appropriate” federal buildings over the next five years.
 Resource limitations may inhibit the installation of advanced meters at every “appropriate” federal building within the five-year planning cycle.
 Consequently, agencies should provide a path forward for remaining buildings after the initial five years.

 Agencies can use the Federal Building Metering Implementation Plan Template to develop their plans.

 FEMP’s mission is directly related to achieving the requirements set forth in the Energy Policy Acts of 1992 and 2005, the Energy Independence and Security Act of 2007, and Executive Order 13693, as well as with practices that are inherent in the sound management of federal financial and personnel resources.

 To that extent, FEMP published Metering Best Practices: A Guide to Achieving Utility Resource Efficiency in March 2015.
 This document provides energy managers and practitioners with useful information about energy and resource metering, the relevant metering technologies, communications, applications for data, and ideas for developing and implementing effective metering programs.

 The learning objectives of this guide are to: